 Do the above for each vegetable you’re growing and you’ve got a handy schedule for planting your garden, and if you keep notes and tweak it each year, it will only get better.

 This year, I’m again being aggressive on our seed starting and planting schedule; based on last year’s experience and the fact that the USDA has now revised our Zone to 6A.
 I want to get things out to the garden as soon as possible, and to really improve production, I’m also starting to really pay attention to faster maturing varieties – they can drastically improve when production actually starts.

 That’s the great thing about taking the time to create a schedule like this; it can be adjusted from year-to-year, so you can get better at timing things.
-Need to get busy organizing supplies soon, it’ll be time to start transplants (but who would know it based on this year’s winter)!
+Need to get busy organizing supplies soon, it’s already time to start transplants (but who would know it based on this year’s winter)!